solid/authentication-panel/oidc-authentication.md

 Client secrets SHOULD NOT be stored in browser local storage.
 Doing so will increase the risk of data leaks should an attacker gain access to client credentials.

-## Client Trustworthiness
+## Client Trust

 _This section is non-normative_

-Given that this flow identifies that clients are ephemeral, and are unable to keep secrets, the trustworthiness of the request to the IdP is difficult to assess.
+Clients are ephemeral, client registration is optional, and most clients cannot keep secrets.
+These, among other factors, are what makes client trust challenging.

 # Privacy considerations